fdeblasio/pokeemerald-expansion/notes.md

     - Or leave it with Mr. Stone so that it's more out of the way to get, and therefore won't be used to break the game
 - Rearrange wild_encounters.json to be in order
 - Edit local Porymaps to avoid file formats being edited
+- Give Altaria Fluffy?
+(Would need to update abilities for rematches)
 - Include charms? (might go over Key Items amount)
 - Remove egg moves that are part of level up learnsets
 - Give grunts consistent teams/genders?